-The Villa Rotonda by Andrea Palladio represents the epitome of Palladio's architecture: “Form formed by the landscape and forming the landscape”.
+Villa Rotonda by Andrea Palladio represents the epitome of Palladio's architecture: “Form formed by the landscape and forming the landscape”.

-For centuries, the Villa Rotonda by Palladio has aroused the admirations of scholars and laymen, and imitations can be found the world-over.
-The name it has always be known as "La Rotonda" embodies the villa's essence: it is conceived to be viewed from all sides and even so that one can look out from it to allow the gaze to take in a panorama of 360°.
+For centuries, Villa Rotonda by Palladio has aroused the admirations of scholars and laymen, and imitations of Villa Rotonda can be found all over the world.
+The name with which the Villa is known since always is La Rotonda, and it embodies the Villa's essence: it was conceived to be viewed from all sides and, in the same way, one can look out from one of its windows and allow the gaze to cover a panorama of 360°C.

-Like many Palladio buildings, for the Villa Rotonda, Palladio drew inspiration from his studies of the Pantheon in Rome, which in ancient times also was known as "La Rotonda".
+Like many Palladio buildings, for Villa Rotonda Palladio drew inspiration from his studies of the Pantheon in Rome, which in ancient times also was known as La Rotonda.